 The Collapse of the Somali State: 1991-2012

-In 1989, a group of Somali exiles from the Hawiye clan formed the United Somali Congress (USC) in Rome.
-Fatefully, Barre responded by ordering the Red Berets to carry out a renewed wave of violence against the Hawiye and Isaaq populations.
-USC militias eventually struck back, and, on January 27, 1991, drove Barre out of Mogadishu.
-At the same time, the SNM seized power in the northwest and declared independence as the Republic of Somaliland.
-Barre fled the country and, four years later, died a natural death in exile.
+In 1989, Somali exiles from the Hawiye clan formed the United Somali Congress (USC) in Rome.
+Barre responded by ordering the Red Berets to carry out a renewed wave of violence.
+USC militias struck back, and, on January 27, 1991, drove Barre out of Mogadishu.
+The SNM seized power in the northwest and declared independence as the Republic of Somaliland.

 One oasis in Somalia’s devastated social landscape is the self-proclaimed republic of Somaliland.
-Built on the ashes of Hargeisa and the devastated northwest region, Somaliland—while still unrecognized by the international community—has undertaken a transitional justice effort to re-establish the rule of law and effective governance.
-While the Somaliland experiment in democracy remains fragile, it offers a glimmer of hope in a region that has not seen peace in three decades.
+Built on the ashes of the devastated northwest region, Somaliland—while still unrecognized by the international community—has undertaken a transitional justice effort to re-establish the rule of law.
+While the Somaliland experiment in democracy remains fragile, it offers a glimmer of hope in a region that has not seen peace in many decades.

 » Learn more about the self-proclaimed Republic of Somaliland and efforts at transitional justice there.